catalyst-cloud/catalystcloud-docs/source/getting-started/intro.rst

 Provisioning is similar to renting.
 You can provision things such as storage space, compute capacity, or internet access.
 The building blocks you need to run a business's applications.
+Openstack requires a python enterpriter to function and is currently phasing out it's support for python2, so we therefore recommend running Openstack using python3.

 .. _`OpenStack`: https://www.openstack.org/software/